• Twitter CEO Jack Dorsey: Nigerians will lead Bitcoin cryptocurrency.

 Nigeria is the largest cryptocurrency market globally, but the country’s central bank has prohibited financial entities from trading cryptocurrencies.

 Nigeria’s central bank had also ordered banks to identify and close accounts involved in exchanging or transferring cryptocurrencies.
-CNB, in
+CNB, in a statement, has said that the bank wants regulated financial organizations, and it is prohibited from facilitating payments, virtual exchange currencies, or dealings in cryptocurrencies.

 Despite this, according to Statista, close to $400 million in virtual currencies such as Bitcoin have been traded in Nigeria so far in 2021.
 This trade volume places the country high in the world rankings behind Russia and the United States.